beatanemeth/ai-engeneering-study-mcp/mcp_tools_development/README.md

 - Which events have the highest waitlist counts of all time?
 - Which events had the highest waitlist counts in a given year?

-### ✍️ Blog Posts — Analysts
+#### ✍️ Blog Posts — Analysts

 - Which blog posts have the highest number of views and likes of all time?
 - Which blog posts have the highest number of views and likes in a specific year?
 - Which category has the highest average number of views per post?

-**Why these belong here**

-- Reading nested or computed values
-- Ranking entities
-- Aggregating metrics, not rows

-This is where the MCP starts to feel _smart_, not just fast.

 ---

-## 🧭 Thematic Finder Tools
+### 🧭 Thematic Finder Tools

+**Goal:**
-**Goal:** Filter by tags, categories, and authors **Pandas primitives:**
+Filter by tags, categories, and authors

-`.explode()`, `.str.contains()`, `.isin()`
+#### 📅 Events — Thematic Finders (Optional)

+- What events are available for a given category?
+- What events were organized in a given year?
+- What online events are available?
+- What venue-based events are available?

-### 📰 Articles — Thematic Finders
+#### 📰 Articles — Thematic Finders

 - What articles are available for a given category?
 - What articles are available for a given tag?
 - What is the complete list of unique tags used across the site?
 - Which tags are used most frequently?

-### ✍️ Blog Posts — Thematic Finders
+#### ✍️ Blog Posts — Thematic Finders

 - What blog posts are available for a given category?
 - What blog posts are available for a given tag?
 - Which blog posts were written by a specific author?

-### 📅 Events — Thematic Finders (Optional)

-- What events are available for a given category?
-- What events were organized in a given year?
-- What online events are available?
-- What venue-based events are available?

 ---

-## 🔁 Mental Shortcut for Future Tools
+**Note**: Mental Shortcut for Future Tools
 When adding a new MCP tool, ask:

 - **Is the answer a number?** → Aggregator